 As a municipality, the County is subject to the Access to Information Act and the Protection of Privacy Act.
-This legislation came into force on June 11, 2025 and replaced the Freedom of Information and Protection of Privacy Act (FOIP).
+This legislation came into force on June 11, 2025, replacing the Freedom of Information and Protection of Privacy Act (FOIP).
+The County is committed to protecting personal information and transparency in governance through adherence to and compliance with privacy legislation.

 Strathcona County